 Pay on time

 No matter what the bill is, always pay it on time.
-If you miss a payment or a late in paying, it negatively impacts your credit.
-Consider setting up automatic deductions or reminders for yourself, so you don’t forget.
+If you miss a payment or a late payment, it negatively impacts your credit.
+Consider setting up automatic deductions or reminders for yourself so you don’t forget.

 Credit card usage